Lifelong Wellness

 For this exercise, you can either perform the movement as body weight or with the resistance band for resistance.

-Begin in either an upright sitting or standing position, with one hand on the back of the chair or wall for balance and maintaining good alignment with your head, shoulders, and hips.
+Begin in an upright sitting or standing position, with one hand on the back of the chair or wall for balance and maintaining good alignment with your head, shoulders, and hips.
 Tighten your core, then bring one heel up against your seat, holding your foot with your opposite hand.
 Hold this position for 5-10 seconds.
 Return to the starting position and repeat the movement on the opposite side.

 Quadriceps Stretch